 Just... real conversations.
 About the music.
 The grind.
 What building a career actually looks like right now as an independent artist.
 They called it the Artist Series and the mandate was pretty simple.
 Capture who these people actually are.
 Don't make it corporate.

 Four artists.
 Four completely different genres.
-Our job was making sure each episode felt like stepping into that artist's world
+Our job was making sure each episode felt like stepping into that artist's world, not watching the same interview four times with a wardrobe change.

 Nashville Changes the Room Before You Even Hit Record

-Interviewing a producer is one of the most interesting challenges in music content.
-A vocalist tells you a linear story about a heartbreak that inspired a chorus.
-A producer tries to explain how they manipulated the decay time on a reverb to create a subconscious feeling of isolation.
-We threw our planned questions out pretty quickly.
-The detours Josh took us on were the best footage we got from Nashville.
-He told us he didn't even know selling masters was possible until Duetti came along, and that having ownership and control over his music changed everything for him.
+Producers are tough to interview.
+A singer tells you a story about heartbreak.
+A producer tries to explain reverb decay times.
+We threw the planned questions out pretty quickly.
+The detours Josh took us on ended up being the best footage from Nashville.
+He didn't even know selling masters was possible until Duetti came along.
+Having ownership over his music changed everything for him.
 With a producer, the rabbit holes are the interview.
-You just have to be willing to follow.

 West Coast, Different Wavelength